trevorschachner/trevorschachner.github.io/home/projects.md

 After an initial introduction to design thinking (using resources from the <a href="https://dschool.stanford.edu/" target="_blank">Stanford D-School</a>) the team was immediately thrown into the process ourselves.
 The team was on a strict 10-day timeline with the first 2 days occupied by the introduction and design brief.
 On Day 3 our customer research began.

 One of the foundational aspects of design thinking is understanding the problem that needs to be solved.
 This is referred to as the "empathy" stage of design thinking.
-Without understanding the underlying problems a user is encountering the solutions developed will not act as a true solution---a bandage rather than an antidote.
+Without understanding the underlying problems a user is encountering the solutions developed will not act as a true solution---a pain-killer rather than an antidote.
 This phase of design thinking is commonly the longest and most detailed part of the process.

+I will continue writing about my Design Thinking experience in the near future!

 ---